nexusformat/definitions/manual/source/strategies.rst

 *How should I store time-stamped data?*

 Time-stamped data can be stored in either :ref:`NXlog` and :ref:`NXevent_data` structures.
-Of the two, :ref:`NXlog` is the most important one, :ref:`NXevent_data` is used only for storing neutron event data and :ref:`NXlog` would be used for storing any other time-stamped data, e.g. sample temperature, chopper top-dead-centre, motor position, detector data etc.
+Of the two, :ref:`NXlog` is the most important one, :ref:`NXevent_data` is normally only used for storing detector time of flight event data and :ref:`NXlog` would be used for storing any other time-stamped data, e.g. sample temperature, chopper top-dead-centre, motor position, detector images etc.

-Regarding the NeXus file structure to use, there is one simple rule: just use the standard NeXus file structure but insert the fields for streamed data elements through :ref:`NXlog` or :ref:`NXevent_data` structures.
+Regarding the NeXus file structure to use, there is one simple rule: just use the standard NeXus file structure but insert/replace the fields for streamed data elements through :ref:`NXlog` or :ref:`NXevent_data` structures.
 For example, consider the collection of detector images against a change in the magnetic field on the sample.
 Then, both NXsample/magnetic_field and NXdetector/data would be :ref:`NXlog` structures containing the time stamped data.